 The wreck of the USS Selma can be seen from Seawolf Park’s fishing pier.
 She is an example of an extremely rare type of naval craft – the concrete ship.
 Both world wars created steel shortages, which led shipbuilders to experiment with building ships of concrete rather than metal.
 During WWI, 24 such ships were commissioned, though only 12 were actually built.
 With the advent of WWII, concrete ships were once again constructed and played an important role in the war, including the D-Day invasion.

 Mitchell Historic Properties, a privately owned and operated company based in Galveston Island, is proud to contribute to the history and historical significance of Galveston.
-Mitchell Historic Properties salutes the men who served aboard all these ships, and is proud to contribute to the preservation of their memory.
+Mitchell Historic Properties salutes the men who served aboard all these ships and is proud to contribute to the preservation of their memory.
 If you like this area and would like to live in the area or rent some space for your business please contact us.